-When To Stop the Dreamfeed.
+When To Stop the Dream feed.
 What to look for to know when to stop the dreamfeed for your baby and get baby sleeping a solid 10-12 hours a night.

-It can also be a sad milestone because that quiet time spent with just you and baby is coming to an end.
+It can also be a sad milestone because that quiet time spent with just you and your baby is coming to an end.

 It also allows you to hire a babysitter and go out on a date without worrying about getting back in time to feed the baby.

 So when should you stop the Dreamfeed?